-With the generation gap and especially for older people who suffer mobility problems and need walk-in baths around the home, it can sometimes be difficult to find things to do together.
+With the generation gap and especially for older people who suffer mobility problems and need walk-in baths and showers around the home, it can sometimes be difficult to find things to do together.

 Below is a guide about the different activities that grandparents and grandchildren can do together that will not only be fun, but will create memories that neither will forget.

 Make the activity all about the grandchild as they will want to be kept entertained with fun activities that interest them.
 The best way to do this is to take part in lots of activities that the grandchildren like.

 Sue Johnson, Julie Carlson, and Elizabeth Bower, who are co-authors of Grandloving: Making Memories with Your Grandchildren, 5th Edition, says, "We would recommend following the child’s lead and doing things together that the child enjoys.
 If they are into swimming, attend their meets, if they like animals take them to the zoo, if they are into computers ask them to help you get up to speed with some of the new social media.
 Whatever their passion, follow it and build on a common interest.
 One on one interaction and spending time instead of money is most meaningful – take them on a trip that they’ll remember.
 Memories last, things don’t.
 You might also take on a volunteer job with older grandchildren – the opportunities are endless and bonding while helping others creates a special closeness.